vtorves/blog/about.md

 title: About
 layout: default
 ---
-<h1> About </h1>
+<h2> About </h2>

-<p>I am Full Stack Developer data-driven with strong skills in Ruby on Rails, Node, React that since the first contact delivers value to your business.
+<p>I am Full Stack Developer, <a href="/mentor">Mentor</a>,  data-driven with strong skills in Ruby on Rails, Node, React that since the first contact delivers value to your business.
 I understand that money and time are precious, then I build solutions fast, scalable with quality.</p>
 <p>I have been developing software building software for Platform Ecommerce, Payment Gateway, Bank, Government, and too small projects in other segments.
 In past, I had the opportunity of being selected to incubate on University of reference in Brazil to build a project of the startup.</p>
 <p>2018, I also won the second prize at Hackathon of my Company, creating App that solved problems and had many integrations with API Facebook, Twitter, Tumblr and our gateway payment.</p>
 <p>2016, I participated voluntarily and won the second place in an innovation on the company that I work, building with Ruby on Rails and Javascript the solution that benefited in 88% the flow of work hundreds of customers and the internal teams of the company.</p>